veera776127/YOLO-missile-detection-capstone-project/README.md

 3. In requirements.txt define all the required libraries to be installed in the environment <br>
 4. In setup.py give all details of the project <br>

-### STEP 01- Create a conda environment after opening the repository can give specific version of python or just give python so it will take latest version for downloading
+### STEP 01- Create a conda environment
+After opening the repository can give specific version of python or just give python so it will take latest version for downloading
 ```bash
 conda create -n capstone python -y
 ```